 1. Am I the only one that avoids letting my toddler know we can walk up and down the aisle?
 Seriously, aside from taking my little guy to the toilet, I never let on that we can walk up and down the aisle.
 Why do I do this?
 One – so I don’t have to spend the entire flight doing it.
 Two – so I have one really special distraction in case I need it.

 2. I try to think what will cause a tantrum and plan for it.
 You can read all about managing tantrums on the go here.
 As an example, I know take off and landing will be the hardest parts so I make sure to have a fun snack and an activity ready to go for when that seat belt light goes on.

 3. In our Inflight Entertainment post, we give sample activities that our kids have enjoyed at each stage.
 This is our starting point then we adjust depending on what our kids are interested in most at the moment.
 If they love Paw Patrol, we will get a Paw Patrol Color Wonder book.
 We also try games and movies out at home.
-If I need a quick distraction, Peek-a-boo barn is always a winner, but it doesn’t last long.
+Our kids love reading, so the Epic! digital library app is an great alternative to cartoons – simply download some Read To Me books onto your iPad prior to the flight.
 Our 2 year loves trucks, so we got the Trucks & Diggers app and he loves it.
 Test things out before you go.
 Give them a chance to try the apps.